 Scott Landry is the Director of the Whale Rescue Team at Provincetown Center for Coastal Studies (PCCS).
 Mr. Landry has been working at PCCS as part of the Rescue Team for the past seven years.
 In addition to being a part of disentangling efforts, his primary role has been to carefully document the details of each large whale entanglement event on the PCCS website.
 He is also responsible for ensuring that the gear taken off large whales is provided to the National Marine Fisheries Service with appropriate documentation of where it was retrieved and how it was attached to the whale.
 Mr. Landry holds a BA in Physical Anthropology from the University of Massachusetts at Amherst and a Graduate Certificate in Scientific Illustration from the University of California.
 Provincetown Center for Coastal Studies

-Dr. John Mandelman is presently a Research Scientist at the New England Aquarium, where he has resided in various capacities since 2001.
-Although he has several research focal areas, hi primary expertise involves the physiological responses to anthropogenic stressors in elasmobranch fishes, the sharks, rays and skates.
+Dr. John Mandelman is presently a Research Scientist at the Anderson Cabot Center for Ocean Life at the New England Aquarium, where he has resided in various capacities since 2001.
+Although he has several research focal areas, his primary expertise involves the physiological responses to anthropogenic stressors in elasmobranch fishes, the sharks, rays and skates.
 More specifically, his research interests include the physiological status and viability of discarded elasmobranch bycatch in fishing operations, and strategies to reduce the incidental capture of elasmobranchs in the first place.
 Dr. Mandelman holds a Ph.D. in Biology from Northeastern University.

 Hank McKenna is a mechanical engineer specializing in the design, manufacture, and use of commercial ropes and rope technologies, including maritime applications.
 Mr. McKenna is the former Chairman of the Cordage Institute's Technical Committee, and the retired President of Tension Technology International, a position he held for 20 years.
 He is an active consultant to manufacturers and users of synthetic fiber ropes and cables, and has worked with the State of Massachusetts' Division of Marine Fisheries and with NEAq on bycatch related projects.
 He has authored numerous publications on rope, including the Handbook of Fibre Rope Technology.